JuDFTteam/aiida-fleur/docs/source/user_guide/calculations/inpgen_plugin.rst

   An optional dictionary that allows the user to specify if additional files shall be received and other advanced non default stuff for inpgen.

+To set up an input dictionary, consider using :py:func:`~aiida_fleur.tools.common_fleur_wf.get_inputs_inpgen()` which assembles input nodes in a ready-to-use single dictionary.

 Outputs
 '''''''